TosbackCgusBridge-Bot/CGUs-versions/Instapaper/Terms of Service.md

 Instapaper turns web content - articles, stories, posts, videos, and even long emails - into a great reading experience, anywhere, anytime.

-Please read these Terms of Service (collectively with Instapaper's Privacy Policy and DMCA Copyright Policy, the "Terms of Service) fully and carefully before using www.instapaper.com (the "Site") and the services, features, content or applications, including the Instapaper application (the "Application") offered by Instapaper Holdings, Inc. ("Instapaper", "we", "us" or "our") (together with the Site, the "Services").
+Please read these Terms of Service (collectively with Instapaper's Privacy Policy and DMCA Copyright Policy, the "Terms of Service) fully and carefully before using www.instapaper.com (the "Site") and the services, features, content or applications, including the Instapaper application (the "Application") offered by Instant Paper, Inc. ("Instapaper", "we", "us" or "our") (together with the Site, the "Services").
 These Terms of Service set forth the legally binding terms and conditions for your use of the Site and the Services.

 1\.
 Acceptance of Terms of Service.